 France, Kids, Mountains, walking

-5 Things to do in the Gorges du Verdon with kids
+5 Things to Do in the Gorges du Verdon with Kids

 A visit to the Gorges itself is not described in this article.
 We planned that for the last day of our trip, but since rain was predicted, we weren’t in for a day out on the water.
 So no Gorges, but a visit to grottes and Grasse that day.
 Things to see and do in Nice would also be perfect with Castellane as a base.